 Create a Project Timeline in Excel with this free template.
 If you’re looking to schedule a project and need a timeline, having a project timeline template is a great way to start collecting all your data in one place.
-Using an Excel timeline template will set you on the road to project success.
+Using a Microsoft Excel timeline template will set you on the road to project success.

 Why Use an Excel Project Timeline Template?

-The main selling point of a project timeline template is it’s a visual tool.
+The main selling point of a project timeline Excel template is it’s a visual tool.
 This is ideal for visual thinkers, but everyone benefits when they can see the whole project laid out before them.
 In a glance they’ll discern the tasks and when they need to be completed and where there are milestones.

-A project timeline lays the groundwork for your schedule and in so doing the entire project plan.
+A project timeline lays the groundwork for your project schedule and in so doing the entire project plan.
 It shows you the major deliverables for the project and in what order they need to be done.
 This allows you to determine the resources and costs associated with executing those tasks.
-As you can see the whole plan emerges from the simple timeline.
+As you can see the whole project plan emerges from the simple timeline.

 Every project has stakeholders and the timeline is one of the tools you can use to communicate with them.
 It provides an outline to the project deliverables, which comes when and what the deadlines are.
 There are many ways to update stakeholders and a timeline is one of their first insights into how the project will progress.
 Simply download our free project timeline template for Excel to get started.

 Who Makes the Excel Timeline Template?